Home » Gardening » Fall Porch Decor and Outdoor Decorating Ideas

 Image of a Fall Outdoor Display

 Another favorite decor piece that I use in my garden displays a lot, is this bench made out of barn wood.
-Although I don’t use them lots, don’t be afraid to use faux items in your outdoor displays, like faux fall leaves and bittersweet.
+Although I prefer the real thing, don’t hesitate to use faux items in your outdoor displays, like faux fall leaves and bittersweet.

 Image of an outdoor fall vignette

 Another fun festive outdoor fall display using more vintage junk.
-For the ultimate fall festive touch, don’t forget to add in a straw bales, a few scarecrows.
-Definitely be sure to add in a few outdoor solar lanterns.
+For the ultimate fall festive touch, don’t forget to add in hay bales, a few scarecrows, corn stalks, and fall foliage.
+And, be sure to add in a few outdoor solar lanterns.

 Image of an outdoor fall display